What kind of a church is Circle of Peace?

 Your best bet is to stop by and experience Circle for yourself.
 We’re a growing community of genuine people doing our best to follow Jesus.

 Click here to find out more about kids at Circle.

 What do I wear to worship?

 Great question.
-You really don’t have to think twice about it.
-Wear anything you find comfortable.
+No dress code, just be comfortable.
 Our pastor normally preaches in shorts and sandals in the summer.

 Isn’t there a school and a counseling office at your building?

 Yes!
 For more information on our facility partners, see Building Partners.
 This building is in use almost 7 days a week.